Domestic Violence and the Workplace

 If you lose or need to quit your job to protect yourself or your family from domestic violence, you are entitled to receive unemployment insurance benefits.

-For more resources and information on you rights in the workplace, consult the Legal Aid Society Employment Law Center.
+For more resources and information on you rights in the workplace, consult the Employment Law Center to Legal Aid at Work.

 How do I become a Domestic Violence Liaison?